-Title 8 of Delaware’s Code stipulates that partners in legal partnerships can adopt Partnership Agreements.
-This code stipulates that the Partnership Agreement document details the relationship between the partners; specifically, the general and the limited partners, and their relationship with the partnership itself.
+Title 8 of Delaware’s Code stipulates that partners in legal partnerships can adopt partnership agreements.
+This code stipulates that the partnership agreement document details the relationship between the partners; specifically, the general and the limited partners, and their relationship with the partnership itself.

 Essential Sections of the Delaware Partnership Agreement

-As an agreement between at least two people going into business together, the Partnership Contract must have clauses that stipulate different functions and conditions that ensure the continuity of the business.
+As an agreement between at least two people going into business together, the partnership contract must have clauses that stipulate different functions and conditions that ensure the continuity of the business.
 These clauses include:

-Financial contributions, rights, and the allocation of profits and losses
+- Financial contributions, rights, and the allocation of profits and losses

-Partner authority and responsibilities
+- Partner authority and responsibilities

-Competition and Involvement in business operations
+- Competition and Involvement in business operations

-Partner withdrawal or death
+- Partner withdrawal or death

-Dissolution of partnership
+- Dissolution of partnership

 This clause gives directions on all matters relating to the partners’ capital (and cash) contributions, and the resultant ownership percentage based on their capital contributions.

-Involvement in the Business and Competition
+3. Involvement in the business and Competition

-The Partnership Contract might also include different provisions on matters that relate to the time and the activities that each partner must give and engage in the business.
-This section also features provisions and limitations to the abilities of the partners to engage in separate businesses in direct competition with the partnership business.
+Beyond the time and the activities that each partner must give and engage in the business, this section also features provisions and limitations to the abilities of the partners to engage in separate businesses in direct competition with the partnership business.

-Which matters call for a vote?
-Are there big issues that can only be resolved or decided through voting by the partners?
-This section addresses the number of votes each partner gets.
+Generally, the bigger decisions that call for a consensus among the partners will require a vote.
+The next step/ section would, therefore, address the number of votes each partner gets.
 Are the votes dependent on the value of the capital contribution, the profit share, or does every partner ger an equal vote, regardless of their capital contributions?

-Partners’ Withdrawal, Termination or Death
+7. Partners’ Withdrawal, Termination or Death

 This clause also addresses the steps following the death of a partner, as well as the actions that would necessitate the termination of a partner’s stake in the partnership.

-Dissolution of Partnership
+8. Dissolution of Partnership

-This section of the Contract stipulates the conditions/ terms for the dissolution of the partnership.
+This section of the contract stipulates the conditions/ terms for the dissolution of the partnership.
 Some of these conditions include the death of a partner, bankruptcy, or meeting set goals.